Vignesh942/AegisFlow-Multi-Agent-Disaster-Response-System/README.md

 # AegisFlow

-AegisFlow is a 24-hour hackathon MVP for a multi-agent AI disaster response and resource coordination system focused on Bangalore city.
+AegisFlow is a multi-agent AI disaster response and resource coordination system focused on Bangalore city.
 It presents a dark emergency command center dashboard where concurrent fire, flood, medical, and collapse incidents are analyzed by collaborating AI agents before a final dispatch decision is visualized on a live map.

 ## Architecture